secondary-smiles/chela/README.md

 ## Usage
 You can create a redirect by navigating to the `/create` page and filling out the form.
 By default, every path passed to Chela will be treated as a redirect except `/` and `/create`.

+Chela also supports basic analytics for shortened URLs.
+This page is available at `/tracking`, and `/tracking/<URL ID>`.

 ## Install and Run
 ### With Docker
 #### CLI